PHOTOS: After The Storm, Haitians In The Bahamas Depend On The Kindness Of Strangers

 toggle caption

-Abaco evacuee Micilia Etienne, 59, listens to news from Haiti while she and her family take shelter in China Laguerre's home.
-Etienne, a Haitian immigrant to the Bahamas, lost her home during the storm.
+Abaco evacuee and Haitian immigrant to the Bahamas Micilia Etienne, 59, listens to news from Haiti while she and her family take shelter in China Laguerre's home.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: This story includes images that some readers may find disturbing.